ergest/sql_patterns/Book/chap3.md

 They can return a single scalar value or a table.
 A single scalar value can be used for example to parse JSON formatted strings via regular expressions.
 Table valued functions return a table instead of a single value.
 They behave exactly like views but the main difference is that they can take input parameters and return different result sets based on that.
 Very useful.

-In the next chapter we'll extend these patterns and see how they help us with query maintainability.

 ## Patterns in Practice
 In this section we'll see how to apply the SRP and DRY principles in practice.
 ### Single Responsibility Principle (SRP)
 When you're designing a query and breaking it up into CTEs, there is one principle to keep in mind.
 As much as possible construct CTEs in such a way that they can be reused in the query later.